Publication Ethics

 • Reporting the outcome and results of others to his/her own work.

-• Reporting unreliable data, manipulating data, or false results.
+• Reporting unreliable data, manipulating data, or producing false results.

 • Copying or repeating the most significant part of another article.

-• Purchasing another person’s text and use it as your own.
+• Purchasing another person’s text and using it as your own.

 • Putting your name on another person’s manuscript.